 Mini Aussiedoodles are independent and quiet dogs.
 They are not prone to separation anxiety and are not overly vocal when left alone.
 However, it is recommended that they are not left alone for long periods of time.

-F1b Mini Aussiedoodles are a mix between an F1 backcrossed with a Mini Poodle.
-They are also called a second-generation breed.
+F1b Mini Aussiedoodles are a mix of an F1 backcrossed with a Mini Poodle.
+They are also called second-generation breeds.
 These puppies inherit the Poodle coat type and hypoallergenic qualities.
 They are also smaller than F1s.

 F2 puppies are the result of crossing two Mini Aussiedoodles.
-They are also called a third-generation crossbreed.
+They are also called third-generation crossbreeds.
 These puppies are bred for specific personality traits and physical features.